Witness Post: Chautauqua

 In the early 1900’s the intellectual set in Gearhart, Oregon, joined the Chautauqua movement.
 Gearhart’s Chautauqua chapter, like others in the state, was open to all comers.
 Gearhart’s intellectual leaders wanted to be part of the Chautauqua movement and, led by the town matriarch, Narcissa Kinney, the chapter was a flourishing social enterprise for several years.
 Under Kinney’s leadership and direction the Chautauqua took root: the tents was replaced with a permanent pavilion, the events were organized, speakers and musicians were invited and the town’s residents and summer guests were encouraged to bring their friends and family and attend the events, free of charge.

 According to one local newspaper, the Chautauqua societies of Oregon were the “promoters of moral as well as intellectual culture.”
 The popular ten-day events featured concerts, group prayers, lectures by noted orators, baseball games, and classes on everything from geology to physical fitness.
-Gearhart held events for figures such as John Philip Sousa and his world famous band, and politician/lawyer William Jennings Bryan – known as the “silver-tongued orator.”
+Gearhart held events for prominent figures such as John Philip Sousa and his world famous band, and politician/ lawyer William Jennings Bryan – known as the “silver-tongued orator.”

 Governor Oswald West

 Narcissa Kinney invited Governor Oswald West to be a guest lecturer, and she spiced up the offering with musical interludes before coming down hard with an array of temperance lecturers.
-Those less enthusiast about the movement slunk off to private residences in Gin Ridge or Beer Alley for their preferred beverage of dereliction.
+Those less enthusiast about the movement slunk off to private residences in Gin Ridge or Beer Alley for their parties and preferred beverage of dereliction.

 Gearhart Chautauqua Pavilion